Skip to content

 Environmental values

 Sale Common is one of only two remaining freshwater wetlands in the Gippsland Lakes system.
-It provides sheltered feeding, breeding and resting habitat for a large range of waterbirds, including the Australasian bittern.
+It provides sheltered feeding, breeding and resting habitat for diverse waterbirds, including the Australasian bittern.

 Dowd Morass is a large, brackish wetland that regularly supports rookeries of colonial nesting waterbirds, including Australian white ibis, straw-necked ibis, little black and little pied cormorants, royal spoonbills and great egrets.